The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Marilyn (F. & S. II.23) is estimated to be worth between £150,000 and £230,000.
-This signed screenprint, created in 1967, has shown consistent value growth, with an average annual growth rate of 8%.
-This work has an impressive auction history, having been sold 30 times at auction since its initial sale on 20th June 2000.
-The hammer price over the past five years has ranged from £47,466 in October 2023 to £260,000 in October 2022.
+This signed screenprint, created in 1967, has shown consistent value growth, with an average annual growth rate of 7%.
+This popular artwork has an auction history of 30 total sales since its entry to the market in June 2000.
+In the last 12 months, the hammer price has ranged from £47,466 in October 2023 to £260,000 in October 2022.
+Over the past five years, the average annual growth rate of this work has been 7%.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis